Full name: William Lawrence Boyd

 Continuing the musical chairs, Hayden exited after completing the 1940-41 releases and went over to Columbia Pictures to help western hero Charles Starrett.
 Soon after, he was given his own oater series at Columbia.
 With Hayden gone, Hoppy's new assistant was Brad King, who was OK, but definitely not an Ellison or Hayden.

 Around that time, Paramount sold off some of its productions, and this included 'Pop' Sherman's Hopalong Cassidy unit.
 Boyd and Sherman wound up at United Artists, and they would distribute through UA until the series ended with FORTY THIEVES (UA, 1944), which was released in the Summer of '44.
 During this UA period, Brad King was replaced by Jay Kirby ... then there was George 'Superman' Reeves ... and Jimmy Rogers.
-While the UA films are relatively good (compared to B westerns in general), they are not equal to the earlier Paramount releases.
+While the UA films are relatively good (compared to B westerns in general), they are not equal to the earlier, and higher budgeted, Paramount Hoppys.

 (Courtesy of Les Adams)